sassoftware/restaf-demos/README.md

  ```

 ### http <a name="http"></a>

 This is an alternate to using stdio.
 This requires a .env file

 ### Start the mcp server

 The mcp configuration is show below

 ```json
  "sasmcp": {
     "type": "http",
     "url": "http://localhost:8080/mcp"
  }
 ```

-Then create a .env file that looks like this
+Then create a .env file that looks like this(with place holders replaced with actual values).

 ```env